CSYE6225-Network-Struct-Cloud-Computing/webapp/packer/README.md

-1. Create a new Project
+1. Create a new Project in GCP
 2. Enable gcloud services enable compute.googleapis.com
 3. Create a Service Account and role as Compute Instance Admin and Service Account User Download the key